It’s a really big decision.

 The entry requirements for universities vary from year to year.
 But note, chemistry A level is compulsory for most universities, along with a second science subject (maths, biology or physics).

 Before deciding on a location, do some thorough research.
-At this stage, it's a great idea to take a trip around the city to get a feel for it - when possible.
+At this stage, it's a great idea to take a trip around the city to get a feel for it.

 Make sure you know why you chose the course before your interview!
 Learn more about medical school interviews.